My work is an exploration of impermanence, life, death, and the direct experience of each moment.

 Most of my work concerns, time, the body, and paint dissolving.
 In drawing there is a direct contact with immediate time.
 When painting, I disperse material, content, and light.
 The works are made up of tiny circles, residues left from a variety of pigments, binders, and evaporation.
 Scratching at the surface reveals the growth memory of the work and further disperses visual history.

-By creating ambiguities in perception and practicing present moment awareness, manifested is a record of the process of living and passing through choices,how i use my hands, beauty, and decay.
-That simple journey is a great and inspiring mystery to me.
+By creating ambiguities in perception and practicing present moment awareness, manifested is a record of the process of living, making choices, taking action, beauty, and decay.
+The simple journey that is called Life, is a great and inspiring mystery to me.